-- Business name

-- □ Innovative products, processes or services (including product designs and important functional features)

-- Trade marks including logos and graphics used in association with the product, process or service

-- Domain names

-- Trade secrets

-- Databases including customer and client lists

-- □ Internal business processes

-- Artwork

-- Distinctive packaging designs

-- Exclusive agreements with suppliers and/or distributors

-- Customised software, macros and electronic forms and systems

-- Website and social media accounts
+commercial advantage?
+Novel functional features of products/processes as Business name patents Innovative products, processes or services (including Novel shape or design of products as registered designs product designs and important functional features) Business names and product names as word trade marks Trade marks including logos and graphics used in association with the product, process or service Distinctive, non-functional shapes of products as shape trade marks Domain names Distinctive logos, graphical artworks and product get up as device trade marks Trade secrets Databases including customer and client lists Scents, sounds and colours that have become synonymous with the offering of your goods/services in the marketplace Internal business processes Artwork Distinctive packaging designs 4.
+4. If there is a group of companies or entities, is your IP owned by the right entity?
+Exclusive agreements with suppliers and/or distributors Customised software, macros and electronic forms and systems Website and social media accounts Has the IP remained in the name of an older entity (potentially now deregistered) after business moved to a new structure?
 2. Do you own all of your IP?

-- □ Has all IP created externally been assigned to you upon its creation/completion? - □ Have the exclusive agreements been reduced to writing with your business entity as a party? - Are the employees' creations covered by IP clauses in employment contracts? - □ Have you granted rights to others including distributors that might impact on IP ownership? - In whose name are the social media accounts, domains, hosting agreements etc?
+Is the IP in the right entity for asset protection or is it in the name of a trading entity?
+Has all IP created externally been assigned to you upon its creation/completion?
+If IP is co-owned between parties and entities - have the implications been considered?
+Have the exclusive agreements been reduced to writing with your business entity as a party?
+Are the employees' creations covered by IP clauses in employment contracts?
+Are you prepared to/have you forced your IP?
+Have you granted rights to others including distributors that might impact on IP ownership?
+Have you marked your goods/processes/services with your registered IP rights - e.g. Patent Pending, Aust.
+Patent No, TM, ®, Registered Design?
+In whose name are the social media accounts, domains, hosting agreements etc?
+Do you monitor the marketplace for infringement?
+Have you identified infringers in the marketplace and taken no action?

-3. Have you considered registering the following?
+3. Have you considered registering